 If you would like to recruit a young employee or skilled labour from abroad, please refer to our related content.

-The employment subsidies granted by the TE Office and local government pilots, i.e. the pay subsidy, employment subsidy for those aged 55 or over and the subsidy for arranging working conditions, are based on the needs of both the job seeker and the employer.
+The employment subsidies granted by the employment official, i.e. the pay subsidy, employment subsidy for those aged 55 or over, and the subsidy for arranging working conditions, are based on the needs of both the job seeker and the employer.
 A job seeker needs help in finding a job and, as an employer, you need to find a skilled person for the job.
 A new suitable employee may be found in a job seeker whose job seeking is supported.
 A person who is partially able to work, has been unemployed for a long time, or is young, can also have useful skills and the right attitude to work and learn new things.
 You should also find out if your municipality offers employment bonuses.

 You may also know a person that you would like to hire for your service but who does not have the skills required for the job.
-You can train employees in your organisation through an apprenticeship, Recruitment Training, vocational labour market training, or pay subsidy.
+You can train employees in your organisation through an apprenticeship, joint procurement training, labour market training, or pay subsidy.
 In some situations, you can test a person's suitability for work by means of a work try-out.

 As an employer, you have a wide range of statutory obligations towards both your employees and the authorities.